Last updated 12/11/2020

 Save with Stories: Celebrities on Instagram are keeping kids occupied by reading stories.

-Scholastic Learn At Home: Scholastic has educational materials for children in Pre-K to Grades 6-9.
+Scholastic Learn At Home: Scholastic has educational materials for children in Pre-K to Grades 6-9 for a monthly subscription fee of $5.99 for the whole family.
 The website provides up to three hours of learning opportunities each day.
 Subjects include English language arts, STEM, science, social studies, and social-emotional learning.

 Smithsonian: Parents and kids can play games, take a 3D look at some of the Smithsonian’s collections, and view photos and information about specific items in its collection.